Rutatu/cds-language_Self_assigned_project/README.md

 - tokenizing training and test data using tensorflow.keras.Tokenizer() which quickly and efficiently convert text to numbers
 - to make the Tokenizer output workable, the documents are padded to be of equal length (maxlen set according to a max line length)
 - labels transformed to binarized vectors
+- mapping the vocabulary in the data onto the pretrained embeddings, creating an embedding matrix with one row per word in the vocabulary

 ## Intructions to run the code

 The code was tested on an HP computer with Windows 10 operating system.
 It was executed on Jupyter worker02.
+Note:  ```Glove Word Embeddings``` are downloaded during the creation of virtual environment.

 __Code parameters__